 Danez Smith is an accomplished spoken word poet whose videos have hundreds of thousands of views on Youtube.
 This is their first published work and is perfect for any fan of spoken word or slam poetry.

-Honorable Mention: the princess saves herself in this one by Amanda Lovelace
+- The princess saves herself in this one by Amanda Lovelace

 The Best Books, According to Engineering Majors: